Honor Flight of Northern New Mexico

 Can we apply our frequent flyer miles to the flight?

-Unfortunately, we cannot.
-Because this is a charter flight, frequent flyer miles cannot be applied.
+No, frequent flyer miles cannot be applied.

 If a veteran has family members in the Washington D.C. area, do they have to return to Albuquerque with the rest of the group?